 Abstract- Waste Polyvinyl chloride-bitumen composites were prepared in the molten state by addition waste PVC pipes to commercial bitumen in different concentrations.
 The original material of the pure bitumen and bitumen composites are rheologically characterized.
 The viscoelastic properties such as shear compliance, torque and viscosity were measured and compared.
 These properties were studied using an ARES- Rheometer (Rheometric Scientific, Co.) equipment.
-The measurements were performed in the dynamic mode, plate-plate geometry of 25 mm diameter over the temperature range from -10 to $60^{\circ}$ C and angular frequency, $^{\circ\circ}$ varied from 102 to $10^{-1}$ radian/s.
-The results are compared at reference temperatures 10 and $60^{\circ}$ C over a wide range of $^{\circ\circ}$ .
-The results evidence that the incorporation of the waste PVC into bitumen enhances the dynamic moduli and the viscosity.
-The moduli were found to rise with increasing the waste PVC content.
-The stability of the bitumen blends is more noticeable at $60^{\circ}$ C as confirmed by the results.
+The measurements were performed in the dynamic mode, plate-plate geometry of 25 mm diameter over the temperature range from -10 to $60^{\circ}$ C and angular frequency, $\omega$ varied from $10^2$ to $10^{-1}$ radian/s.
+The results are compared at reference temperatures10 and $60^{\circ}$ C over a wide range of $\omega$ .
+The results evidence that the incorporation of the waste PVC into bitumen enhances the dynamic viscosity.
+The results evidence that the incorporation of the waste PVC into bitumen enhances the torque and the viscosity.
+So, the stability of the bitumen composites is more noticeable at $60^{\circ}$ C.

-Keywords: Waste Polyvinyl chloride-bitumen composites, dynamic sheer compliances, dynamic viscosity.
+Keywords: Waste Polyvinyl chloride-bitumen composites, dynamic viscosity.